kevinakasam/BeltDrivenEnder3/README.md

 ---
 ### Changelog:
+02.06.2020: Added Left and Right V3.3.
+Changed the design of the lower clamp profile.
+If youre using the 3.1 or 3.2 that's totally fine;)

+02.06.2020: Updated the 80T Gear on GitHub. reduced the outer diameter a bit so theres a bigger gap to the profile.
+Thanks to Regulus!

 06.05.2021: Modified MGN Version fits now for Ender 3 (Pro) and Ender 3 V2.
 Bowden Version tested.
 Thanks to Jon!

 04.05.2021: Added a Video Tutorial.